- Quick Guide

 This is the standard jungle route for purple side.
 Start at blue buff and ask your team to help you.
 Smite it to make your first clear faster.
 You want to do both buffs and keep jungling unless you find a good opportunity to gank enemies.
 If enemies overextend, kill them and go back to the jungle.

-- Enemy Lizard
+- Enemy Brambleback

 - Gank Top